 ASK THE MXPERTS: WHAT IS THE LATERAL ARABESQUE?

-I have been on a 2015 YZ250 for four years.
+I have been on a 2015 YZ250 for six years.
 I live in Virginia and ride at Budds Creek and a few other local tracks.
 I weigh 185 pounds.
 I’ve been looking at getting a newer bike.
-I’m thinking about the KTM 350SXF, a newer YZ250 or a KTM 250SX two-stroke.
+I’m thinking about the KTM 350SXF, the new YZ250 or a KTM 250SX two-stroke.
 I haven’t considered a 450, but should I?
 Any thoughts you have would be helpful.

-(1) A 2020 YZ250 is essentially the same as your current 2015 model.
-With the 2020 YZ250 retailing for $7499, you could rebuild your 2015 for a small slice of that.
+(1) A 2022 YZ250 is essentially the same as your current 2015 model, with sleeker plastic and a narrower gas tank.
+With the 2022 YZ250 retailing for $7799, you could rebuild your 2015 for a small slice of that.
 Getting a new YZ250 is a lateral arbabesque (a sideways promotion where you end up right where you started).

-(3) If we were in your shoes, we would take a serious look at the KTM 350SXF.
-The 350SXF is $700 more than the KTM 250SX and $1500 more than the YZ250, so that is quite the upgrade.
-Of course, the resale value of used Yamaha YZ250s has gone through the roof in the last fives year.
-If your 2015 YZ250 is in good shape, you could get as much as one-third of the 350SXF’s MSRP for it.
-That takes a lot of the bite out of the price.
+(3) If we were in your shoes, we would take a serious look at the KTM 350SXF, Husky FC350 or GasGas MC 350F.
+The 350SXF is $1000 more than the KTM 250SX and $2000 more than the YZ250, so that is quite the upgrade.
+Of course, the resale value of used Yamaha YZ250s has gone through the roof in the last few years.
+If your 2015 YZ250 is in good shape, you could get as much almost one-half of the 350SXF’s $10,500 MSRP for it.
+Or, you could get a GasGas MC 350F , which retails for $9660, which is $840 cheaper than the almost identical KTM 350SXF.
+The resale on your YZ250 and the lower price of the GasGas takes a lot of the bite out of the price.
 The change from two to four can be intimidating for some riders, but the midsize KTM thumper is the most user friendly of all the four-stroke displacements.
 This is where we would direct you if you raced where we race.